emacselements/video-sorter/README.md

 # Caveat

-This won't replace a feature rich VLC or MPV but it's great for sorting videos
+This won't replace a feature rich VLC or MPV but it's great for sorting videos.

+# Usage

+~chmod +x video-sorter.py~
+~python video-sorter.py~

+You can create a launcher for it too.